lzhbrian/Palm-Live-Detection/README.md

 1. Find palm image pixels using OTSU algorithm
 2. Find Contour of the pixels
-3. Get finger edges
+3. Get finger end vertices
-4. Monitoring the relative distance between finger edges.
+4. Monitoring the relative distance between finger end vertices.
    1. If changed to a threshold -> ALIVE